evgeni-velikov/nyc-taxi-data-pipeline/README.md

 ## Future Improvements

-Possible extensions of this project:
+Possible extensions and optimizations of this project:

+### Data Quality
 - extend data quality validation with additional **dbt tests** (beyond current `not_null` and `unique` checks)
 - introduce **unit tests for transformation logic** to validate business rules

-- implement automated **data freshness monitoring**
+### Performance & Modeling
+- split `taxi_trips_unpivot` into **3 separate models by metric group** (charges, revenue, zone activity) to enable simpler `partition_by=['partition_date']` and eliminate the need for intermediate fact tables

+### Marts & Serving Layer
+- convert **marts models from `materialized='table'` to `materialized='view'`** once migrated to a columnar store — currently materialized as tables due to Spark/Hive limitations, but on Snowflake views over fact tables are sufficient and eliminate redundant storage and processing
+- implement a **multi-engine serving pattern**: marts remain as views in Spark/Hive (zero storage, zero processing), and are pushed to **Snowflake as clustered tables** for BI tooling — Spark handles heavy incremental compute, Snowflake handles fast analytical queries

+### Infrastructure
+- migrate serving layer to **Snowflake** for optimized query performance on marts and BI tooling
-- deploy the pipeline to a **cloud environment**
+- deploy the pipeline to a **cloud environment** (e.g. AWS EMR + Glue + MWAA)
+- add **data alerting** (e.g. anomaly detection on metric values or row counts per partition)